 The FRTIB will track and maintain records relating to reasonable accommodation requests for the duration of the employee's tenure, or three years, whichever is longer.
-The records will be used to determine whether FRTIB is complying with the nondiscrimination and affirmative action requirements imposed under Section 501, and will be made available to EEOC upon request.
+The records will be used to determine whether FRTIB is complying with the nondiscrimination and affirmative action requirements imposed under Section 501 and will be made available to EEOC upon request.
 Applicants and employees may contact the R/A Coordinator in the Human Resources Division to obtain the status of their reasonable accommodation request.
+FRTIB will track and report information on FRTIB's reasonable accommodation program as required by law, statute, regulation and FRTIB policy.